AIs-HE/mecalapp/core_docs/system_sync_ref.md

   - Auth persistence: the Projects page persists `mecalapp_user_name` and `mecalapp_user_role` to `localStorage` after sign-in/profile load so the same display values are available across calculation pages.
 This is a UI convenience; server session remains the authoritative source for user identity and permissions.
   - CSS scoping: a modal-scoped override was added to `styles/globals.css` to prevent the global `.grid > div { min-height: 160px }` rule from affecting dialog rows.
 The override sets `.circuit-modal .grid>div { min-height:0; padding:6px !important; box-shadow:none !important; }` and modal content uses inner padding wrappers to preserve spacing.

+  Additional UI & data delta (POC — 2025-12-01):

+  - Added `components/CommonInputs.tsx` (3x3 grid) and `components/ProjectInfoPanel.tsx` (right-hand scaffold) as part of the Circuit Dimension POC. `CommonInputs` now imports `data/conductor_types.json` and renders a conductor-type `<select>` whose options update when `conductorMaterial` or `conductorTemperature` change; the component persists configuration to localStorage under `circuit_config:<memoryId>`.
+  - Added `data/conductor_types.json` (Cu/Al × 60/75/90°C) as a small local JSON cache used by the POC to populate conductor-type options.

   Developer note: these deltas are UI-only and were validated locally with `npx tsc --noEmit` (no TypeScript diagnostics).
 No commits were performed — changes are local until instructed to commit and push.

 - Error handling & build guidance: